For those just starting out, read the previously published post…Uncertainty: Prologue

 I tried to quiet her by cradling her under the picnic blanket.
 “You have to keep your voice down, Eva.
 If you don’t, they’re going to catch us.”

 But I couldn’t completely stop her from whimpering.
 As I peeled away the blanket, I noticed the guard glaring at me through the backseat window as we came to a stop in front of the guardhouse.
-Abba rolled down his window to offer our papers.
+Abba rolled down his window to present our papers.
 With every turn of the page, the guard scrutinized our identities against our pictures.
 When he got to Eva’s papers, he demanded to see her face, still hidden beneath the blanket.

 “Show yourself!” he ordered.